How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Conclusion and Extensions

-Besides discussing the correspondence of the spline interpolation and an RSN trained using gradient descent for a finite number of nodes and finite training time, we intend to extend the theory in upcoming work as follows: \begin{enumerate}[i., ref=\roman*] \item Generalizing to multidimensional input in $\X=\R^d$ (see part II).\footnote{ Since we will publish these theorems very soon, it would be a waste of resources if multiple people work on it independently.
-If you are working on similar results, it makes sense to collaborate---if you want to do so, please contact one of the authors. }
+Besides discussing the correspondence of the spline interpolation and an RSN trained using gradient descent for a finite number of nodes and finite training time, we extend the theory in upcoming and recent work as follows: \begin{enumerate}[i., ref=\roman*] \item We generalize to multidimensional in- and output in $\X\subset\R^{d_{in}}, \Y\subset\R^{d_{out}}$ (\cite{implReg2}).

+\item In this paper, we gain insights on how adding skip connections can lead to models which are even more similar to the classical \regSpl{} (see \Cref{sec:IntuitionAdaptedSpline}).
+As a side effect, one can thereby save computational time and memory by removing neurons with kink positions $\xi_k$ outside of $C:=\ConvexHull\left(\supp(\nu)\right)$.
+If the skip connections are regularized accordingly, this is possible even without changing the learned function on $C$ (see \Cref{subsec:SimilaritWithoutSkipConnections}).

-\item With the insights gained from \Cref{thm:ridgeToSpline}, possibilities arise how to save computational time, memory and energy consumption by replacing certain groups of neurons by other algorithms (or simply by adding certain direct connections from input to the output skipping the hidden layer).
-This can also offer other advantages\footnote{ Certain modifications of the network could render the algorithm numerically more stable and adjustments of the regularization could be implemented---e.g.\ the \aregSpl\ can easily be modified to the ordinary \regSpl.}. {\unimportantStart \Cref{thm:ridgeToSpline} and its \hyperlink{proof:thm:ridgeToSpline}{proof} inspire to choose special types of randomness for the first-layer weights and biases.
-Naturally, we are interested to find out whether these choices provide advantages in the training of such \RN\ or other architectures.}\mfootref{footnote:contact}
+{\unimportantStart \Cref{thm:ridgeToSpline} and its \hyperlink{proof:thm:ridgeToSpline}{proof} inspire to choose special types of randomness for the first-layer weights and biases.
+Naturally, we are interested to find out whether these choices provide advantages in the training of such \RN\ or other architectures.}